miajim/tortoise-bin/README.md

 ## tortoise-bin
-### A webhook notification endpoint Bin utilizing Node.js, Express and PostgreSQL.
+### A simple tool to inspect and debug webhook requests built with Node.js, Express and PostgreSQL.